eiffel-community/eiffel-intelligence-frontend/wiki/markdown/running-eiffel-intelligence-frontend.md

 ## Running in Tomcat instance

-To run Eiffel-Intelligence front-end in Tomcat, the war file most be put into the webapp folder in tomcat installation folder, also called catalina home folder:
+To run Eiffel-Intelligence front-end in Tomcat, the war file must be put into the webapp folder in tomcat installation folder, also called catalina home folder:

     (catalina home)/webapp/